- CAPA Analysis

 Kunming Airlines is a Chinese carrier based in Kunming, Yunan, China.
-The carrier was founded in 2005 and operates scheduled from operating base at Kunming International Airport.
+The carrier was founded in 2005 and operates scheduled services from its base at Kunming International Airport.
 Kunming Airlines operates a fleet of narrow body equipment and is 80% owned by Sichuan Airlines.

-Location of Kunming Airlines main hub (Kunming Airport)
+Location of Kunming Airlines main hub (Kunming Changshui International Airport)

 Significant expansion is under way at Kunming Airport following the opening of the airport's new facility in Jun-2012.
 As the seventh largest airport in China by passenger numbers (50th in the world – larger than Barcelona El Prat, Boston or London Gatwick) and fourth largest by physical size, Kunming is the capital of expansive Yunnan province, a hub for tourism and a key gateway for South and Southeast Asia.
 LCC AirAsia has launched a new flight while Singapore Airlines subsidiary SilkAir has increased service.

 Kunming has organic O&D traffic flows but also great potential to be a hub for passengers going to Southeast Asia from either China or on long-haul sixth freedom flows Chinese carriers are increasingly targeting.
 China Eastern, which has a base in Kunming and is the largest carrier there, is mounting a rare aggressive expansion plan after primarily focusing on its merger and enhanced position in Shanghai.

 Private carriers Juneyao and Spring Airlines want to establish a base, but many are finding the airport is already running out of slots.
 Before the airport becomes mainstream, future entrants may be locked out.